 If you are inadmissible because you committed one of the crimes for which a waiver is available, you will need to fall into one (and only one) of the following categories, and meet certain additional requirements, in order to actually qualify for the waiver:

 A record of committing violent or dangerous crimes makes it very hard—but not impossible—to get a waiver of inadmissibility.
 What makes a crime violent or dangerous often requires in-depth analysis.
 If you have been convicted of a violent or dangerous crime, you will have to show "extraordinary circumstances" in order to qualify for a waiver.

 Demonstrating that your case involves extraordinary circumstances is not easy.
 This means that national security or foreign policy considerations are present in your case, or that denial of your application would result in exceptional and extremely unusual hardship, which must generally be to a qualifying relative.
 If there is any chance you were convicted of a violent or dangerous crime, definitely contact an attorney for help with your case.

 To apply for a waiver of a criminal ground of inadmissibility, you will need to submit Form I-601 to U.S. Citizenship and Immigration Services.
 See How to Prepare Form I-601 to Request a Waiver of Inadmissibility.

 If you are required to show extreme hardship to a qualifying relative, be sure to include documents detailing the hardship your qualifying relative would suffer.
 This could take the form of affidavits, financial documents, medical records, expert opinions, evidence of employment ties, evidence of involvement in community activities, evidence of family ties, country condition reports, and anything else showing that your qualifying relative would suffer hardship if you are not admitted to the United States.

 As you can see, deciding whether a particular criminal inadmissibility ground applies and whether a waiver is available to you is a complicated process.
-If you think you need a waiver, consider consulting an attorney for help with your case.
+If you think you need a waiver, strongly consider consulting an attorney for help analyzing your case and preparing written legal briefs and arguments to present to U.S. immigration authorities.